OyBcSt/cgem-schism/README.md

 ## About

 This repo is CGEM code<sup>**</sup> that is being reformatted into a SCHISM module.
 (Sorry, no actual SCHISM here!).
-It can be used to run and visualize CGEM equations in a 1D water column with no boundary conditions.
+It its current state, it can be used to run and visualize CGEM equations in a 1D water column with no boundary conditions.

 <sup> ** *Original code base is what Cody emailed me December 7, 2023.*</sup>